-Description of chambers
+Head of chambers

 We are looking for candidates of the highest calibre with the potential to become successful barristers.
 Academic achievement forms a significant part of our considerations, but is not the only criterion.
 We look at three core skill sets that we think are essential in a good barrister: legal, interpersonal and business/client care skills.
 When selecting pupils, we are looking for applicants who show the potential to excel in all of these areas.

-We offer two 12-month pupillages each year and recruit with the intention of taking on both pupils if they achieve the standard we require.
-Our policy is therefore only to offer pupillage to those candidates whom we consider have the potential to join us.
+We offer up to two 12-month pupillages each year both with a view to tenancy.
+Our policy is therefore only to offer pupillage to those candidates whom we consider have the potential to become tenants with us.
 We look for pupils with exceptional intellectual ability, excellent communication skills and a genuine interest in our areas of work.
 You will need to be confident and able to work both on your own and with others, demonstrating not only legal, analytical ability but also commercial good sense.
 We put a great deal of effort into providing you with the support and training necessary to succeed in an extremely competitive environment.
-We aim to make you feel part of the team and have an open door policy so as to make our pupils feel they are able to approach any member of chambers for guidance and advice.
+From day one you will be part of our team and included in chambers events and introduced to clients.
+We have an open door policy and ensure our pupils feel they are able to approach any member of chambers for guidance and advice.

-We offer 12 mini-pupillages per year (three per quarter).
+We offer up to 12 mini-pupillages per year (three per quarter).
 Applicants should complete our application form on the recruitment pages of our website.
 Please visit Hardwicke’s website for closing dates and details about eligibility.

 We offer up to two pupillages each year with an award of £55,000 split as an award of £40,000 and guaranteed earnings of £15,000.
 Up to £15,000 of the award may be drawn down during your BPTC year.
 We will fund attendance at the Bar Council’s compulsory courses.
 We also have a guaranteed earnings scheme for our first and second year tenants to give financial security to those just starting out.